 NURS 314 - Health and Aging (4)

 An interdisciplinary approach is taken to the health/mental health of older adults.
 Normal aging is compared to disease/disorders.
-Students cannot receive credit for both GRTL 314 and NURS 314.
+Students cannot receive credit for both AGNG 314 and NURS 314.

 Prerequisite: Completion of at least 45 credit hours.